nipkownix/re4_tweaks/README.md

  * **RaiseInventoryAlloc** - Allocate more memory for the inventory screen, preventing crashes with high-poly models inside ss_pzzl.dat.

- * **UseMemcpy** - Makes the game use the memcpy function instead of MemorySwap, possibly resulting in some slight performance improvement.

 ### Installation

 Extract dinput8.dll and dinput8.ini to "Steam\steamapps\common\Resident Evil 4\Bin32".